 Our focus to support families caring for a terminally ill child is due to the inspiration of Sister Frances Dominica, who continues to guide our work.
 By using her expertise in palliative care, the charity meets the needs of life-limited children, through the provision of vital aid and equipment which will enhance their quality of life.

 From an early age, Sister Frances chose nursing as a career and trained at both Great Ormond Street and Middlesex Hospitals.
 Many years later, Sister Frances chose to specialise in palliative care and it was through her work caring for a young girl named Helen, that she founded the world’s first children’s hospice, Helen House, which opened in Oxford in 1982.

 Seven years later, philanthropist Irving Young was himself inspired to start an organisation for terminally ill children, focussing on those living with the AIDS virus who received little or no support.
 However, on meeting with Sister Frances, Irving was made aware that the problem did not stop with the AIDS virus but affected every family caring for a child with a life-shortening illness.
-It was then, through the advice of Sister Frances that Irving founded React, with Sister Frances as its sole Patron.
-Here she explains why the work React does is so vital.
+It was then, with the guidance of Sister Frances that React was founded.
+Here Sister Frances explains why the work React does is so vital:

 ‘There can be no greater tragedy than the death of your beloved child.
 From the time when you are told the devastating diagnosis and probable outcome your world spins dangerously out of control.
 You are grief-stricken, each member of the family grieving differently, and just when you need friends most they often seem not to be there.